Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The advantage of using a larger airless sprayer to paint doors is that these siphon paint directly from a paint can, or bucket, so you won't have to reload your paint nearly as much as you would using a cup sprayer.

-Spray Painting Internal Doors with an Airless Sprayer
+How to Spray Paint Internal Doors With an Airless Sprayer

-Set up a work space big enough to accommodate the doors for spraying.
+First, set up a workspace big enough to accommodate the doors for spraying.
 What I do is spray doors in a garage, if possible, or I'll have the customer clear a room in the house.
 The floors need to be covered with heavy-weight drop cloths, or two layers of painter's plastic.

 Nearby walls and windows need to be masked with plastic, as well as the room opening if you're spraying inside the house.
 I highly recommend using the 3M hand masker to do your masking.
 This tool saves a lot of time, trust me.